saptarshibasu/kafka-study/README.md

 ### Introduction

-* Kafka is a **distributed, partitioned, replicated** commit log service
+* Kafka originally designed as a message queue has developed into a distributed streaming platform.
+It is based on a **distributed, partitioned, replicated**     commit log
+* Why Kafka
+  * Kafka is a modern day fault-tolerant distributed system which scales horizontally storing more data that a single machine can hold
+  * Kafka's zero copy, page cache leverage, message batching, amaller heap and sequential disk access provide good performance.
+  * Kafka's provides durable storage making it a single source of truth for multiple downstream systems
+  * Kafka's consumer groups allow both queue (load balancing across consumer processes) and publish-subscribe (multiple consumer groups) at the same time
+  * Kafka along with Kafka Connect make it easy to implement event sourcing with CDC.
+Additionally, it allows message replay
+  * Kafka's performance is effectively constant with respect to data size so storing data for a long time is not a problem
+  * Consumers keep track of their progress in separate internal Kafka topics adding very little overhead to the brokers
+  * Kafka provides total ordering for recors in the same partition (with the right set of configuration)
 * Data is organized among **topics**
+* Multiple producers can write to the same topic or multiple topics
 * Each topic is **partitioned**
 * Partitions are evenly distributed across the available brokers to distribute the load evenly
 * Typically, there will be many more partitions than servers or brokers
-* Partitions serves two purposes -
+* Partitions serve two purposes -
   * Allow storing more records a single machine can hold
-  * Server as a unit of parallelism
+  * Serve as a unit of parallelism
-* Kafka's performance is effectively constant with respect to data size so storing data for a long time is not a problem
 * Producers and Consumers are Kafka clients
 * Kafka only provides a total order over records within a partition, not between different partitions in a topic
 * As Kafka writes its data to local disk, the data may linger in the filesystem cache and may not make its way to the disk.
 The disk flush parameter are not      recommended to set for performance reasons.
 Therefore Kafka relies solely on replication for reliability
 * In Linux, data written to the filesystem is maintained in pagecache until it must be written out to disk (due to an application-level fsync or the OS's         ownflush policy)
 * **Kafka Guarantees**
   * Kafka provides order guarantee of messages in a partition
   * Produced messages are considered "committed" when they were written to the partition on all its in-sync replicas